rahulsarchive/Monarch-230-Quad/README.md

 ![Lumenier Danaus](https://user-images.githubusercontent.com/32607702/36538000-e438bd04-17f7-11e8-8b94-3f6a631cde2a.jpg)

-So I set about to design something similar, enter the Monarch (like the butterfly)
+Taking inspiration from the Danaus, I set about to design something similar.
+Enter the Monarch (like the butterfly)

 ![monarch](https://user-images.githubusercontent.com/32607702/36538112-4a758840-17f8-11e8-919b-ef9673d4ddc9.jpeg)

-Designed using Rhino CAD and made ready for fabrication.
+Spec
+4X Racestar 2204 racing edition motors
+4X BL-Heli 28A ESC
+1X Mateck power distribution board
+1X SP racing F3 flight controller
+4X Kingkong 5040 props
+Frsky TH9X radio with 8Ch receiver
+3800mah 25C lipo battery

+Designed using Rhino CAD, its a 230 size quad with ample space for all the electronics including a camera and VTX.
+Desigined in 2D as I'll be laser cutting the frame.

 ![monarch](https://user-images.githubusercontent.com/32607702/36538106-4942fd5e-17f8-11e8-913d-8cbc4152a469.jpg)